Nick-Lucas/gapstack/packages/light-type/README.md

 TODO list:

 * probably more focus on being a drop-in Zod replacement is painful
-* .extends should not override, add .merge method.
-Maintain same behaviour as Zod
 * Object Discriminated Unions
 * Permit .default to operate only on null or only on undefined?
   * Maybe separate into .default .defaultForNull .defaultForOptional